top of page

 This is Who we Are

 The OAC is made up of ten member organizations.
 There are two co-chairs: Mikki Adams, CAFM Executive Director of Inuuqatigiit Centre for Inuit Children, Youth and Families and Mary Daoust, Executive Director of Minwaashin Lodge- Indigenous Women's Support Centre.
-The OAC has eight staff working on the key initiatives and strategies in the organization: Facilitator, Relationship Coordinator, Administrative Coordinator, Indigenous Women's Safety Coordinator, Research Coordinator, Research Assistant, Project Coordinator, Project Support, and Communications.
+The OAC has eight staff working on the key initiatives and strategies in the organization: Facilitator, Relationship Coordinator, Administrative Coordinator, Indigenous Women's Safety Coordinator, Indigenous Well-Being Workers, Research Coordinator, Research Assistant, Project Coordinator, Project Support, and Communications.

 What we do